Last Updated: 21 November 2018

 The blogging world has changed so much over the years and it seems to be evolving on a daily basis.
 I started my first blog in 2010 as a form of self-expression and I would have never guessed that I would be working as a blogger and making a living from this fantastic business.

 Some may think that getting into the business side of blogging or making money from your blog can be an overnight success, whilst others seem to think that it can be an impossible feat.
 Neither camp is completely right or wrong and there is a middle ground and a formula for taking your blog from hobby to business.
+Becoming a professional blogger means you have created your own small business, and that’s something to be proud of!
+You’re still blogging because you love to, but it’s also important to learn to adopt a business mindset, for example when you’re negotiating your rates and ensuring that you are paid in a timely manner.

 We all read so much about SEO and how key it is to blogging success.
 SEO might seem a complex and murky world, but there are inspiring resources out there that can really help, like this London SEO Expert Success Story You’ll Never Believe.